 The stoves liners (also known as firebricks) may become cracked after long periods of heavy use or after being knocked by the loading of fuel or a poorly aimed fire poker.
-If the liners are still staying in situ and are able to support the throat plate correctly there is no need to replace them.
+If the liners are still staying in-situ and are able to support themselves correctly there is no need to replace them.
 Cracked liners will not in themselves effect the performance of the stove.

-9.3 Throat plate & secondary throat plate
+9.3 Throat plate